AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Live-to-VOD/Overview.md

 4. On the [Domain Management](https://live.console.aliyun.com//domain/list#/domain/list) page of the ApsaraVideo Live console, specify the live-to-VOD configuration.
-Select the template that you created earlier as the recording and transcoding template, as shown in the following figure.
+Select the template that you created earlier as the recording and transcoding template.
 For more information, see [Store live recordings in ApsaraVideo VOD](/intl.en-US/Console Guide/Domain Names/Recording management/Store live recordings in ApsaraVideo VOD.md).

    You can also add recording configurations by calling the AddLiveRecordVodConfig operation.
 For more information, see [AddLiveRecordVodConfig](/intl.en-US/API Reference/Store live recordings to ApsaraVideo VOD/AddLiveRecordVodConfig.md).
    **Note**